adedomin/CSC385-Documents/SDD/sections/3/2-data-objects.md

   * String username
   * String email <- may be same as above
-  * String hashedPassword
+  * String hashedPassword <- includes salt, rounds and algorithms used.
-  * String passwordSalt
   * [String] accountIds
-  * [String] externalAcctIds
-  * [String] sharedAccountIds
-  * [String] billPayJobIds
-  * String historyId
-  * [String] pendingTransferIds

-Most of the arrays merely point to id's to other objects, which can be accessed with their proper DAO.
+The array merely points to id's of the owned account objects, this is practical since accounts can be shared and have no set owner.

 ### 3.2.2.
 Account